bpolania/Devconnect-BsAs/README.md

 ## Architecture Overview

 This project implements a composable cross-chain USDC bridge using three main components.
-The UsdcBridgeSender contract initiates bridge operations on the source chain, Stargate v2 handles the actual token bridging between chains, and the UsdcComposer contract on the destination chain receives composed messages and delivers the bridged USDC to the final recipient.
+The UsdcBridgeSender contract initiates bridge operations on the source chain, Stargate v2 handles the actual token bridging between chains, and the CrossChainComposer contract on the destination chain receives composed messages and delivers the bridged USDC to the final recipient.

 The system uses LayerZero v2's compose functionality, which allows for programmable actions after bridging.
 When a user initiates a bridge, the sender contract packages both the USDC amount and the recipient's address into a composed message.
 Stargate bridges the tokens and triggers a composed call on the destination chain.
 The composer contract then decodes the message and transfers the USDC to the intended recipient.